KikeCanCode/java-api-assessment/src/main/java/com/cbfacademy/apiassessment/GratitudeJournalingApi/GratitudeJournalingApiREADME.md

 ### Issues and Challenges
 1. Misconfiguration of the database can lead to connection failures.
 Ensure that the `spring.datasource.url`, `spring.datasource.username`, and `spring.datasource.password` values are correctly set in the `application.properties` file.
-2. Ensure the key and value filed ared checked in sort by topic body.
+2. Ensure the key and value field are checked in body when sending a request for sort by topic.
 3. Ensure MySQL is connected before sending resquests.

 ### Technologies Used